talicopanda/social-media-influence-analysis/README.md

 - created_at: timestamp of tweet creation
 - text: the text content of the tweet
 - lang: language of the tweet
-- retweet_id: the id of
+- retweet_id: the id of retweet, if this is a retweet
-- retweet_user_id:
+- retweet_user_id: the user_id of the poster of the retweet, if this is a retweet
-- quote_id: the id of the original tweet of this is a quote # TODO: double check this
+- quote_id: the id of the original tweet if this is a quote
 - quote_user_id: the user_id of the user who created this quote, if it is a quote
-- hashtags: the hashtags generated to represent the content of this tweet TODO: tales check this
 - content_vector: the embedding representation of the tweet's content, as defined [here](#latent-space-embedding)

 ## Content Market Embedding